 You might need additional tools such as a screwdriver (purchased separately) when you attach a mounting device.
-To avoid damage to your monitor, follow these instructions:
+To avoid damage to your monitor, follow these instructions.

-1. Remove the two screws from the VESA holes located on the rear of the monitor head (1), and then remove the screw fastener (2).
+- 1. Remove the two screws from the stand mount on the back of the monitor head (1). - 2.
+Lift the stand mount off of the monitor head (2).

-2. Align the VESA adapter with the screw holes located on the rear of the monitor head (1), and then install the two screws to secure the adapter (2).
+3. Align the VESA mounting plate with the two VESA screw holes (3), and then tighten the screws (4).

-- NOTE: The adapter attaches only after you lower the stand mount to the correct position. - 3.
-To attach the monitor head to a swing arm or other mounting device, insert four mounting screws through the holes on the mounting device and into the VESA screw holes on the back of the monitor head. - IMPORTANT: If these instructions do not apply to your device, then follow the mounting device manufacturer's instructions when mounting the monitor to a wall or swing arm.
+4. To attach the monitor head to a swing arm or other mounting device, insert four mounting screws through the holes on the mounting device into the VESA screw holes on the back of the monitor head.

+IMPORTANT: If these instructions do not apply to your device, follow the mounting device manufacturer's instructions when mounting the monitor to a wall or swing arm.